dasarpai/old.dasarpai.github.io/_dsblog/2023-07-28-Google-cloud-api.md

 | 95. | Cloud Workflows API | workflows.googleapis.com | pip install google-cloud-workflows | Allows building, deploying, and managing workflows.

 ## Price of the API Services
-Price for each of these API services is different.
-You can know that using following link. https://console.cloud.google.com/apis/library/{API-Endpoint} API-Endpoint you can refer from the table below.
-Then you can get the price information from price tab.
-For example https://console.cloud.google.com/apis/library/vision.googleapis.com you can the price of vision service.
+The price for each of these API services is different.
+You can know that using the following link. https://console.cloud.google.com/apis/library/{API-Endpoint} API-Endpoint you can refer to the table below.
+Then you can get the price information from the price tab.
+For example https://console.cloud.google.com/apis/library/vision.googleapis.com you can the price of the vision service.

-If you are using AI API services then the price depends what specific AI service you are using.
+If you are using AI API services, then the price depends on what specific AI service you are using.
 For example.

 - AutoML Human Labeled Images With 1 Rater
 - AutoML Human Labeled Images With 3 Raters
 - AutoML Image Classification Batch Prediction for AutoML Vision or Vertex AI